lambdaclass/concrete/ROADMAP.md

       aligned `Layout` offset reads use.
 Regression-locked by `scripts/tests/check_struct_field_layout.sh` (6 execution oracles).
 Full
       suite 1548/0.
     - 44d.
-[OPEN] Promote address-taken locals to stack allocas. `&mut x as *mut i64` materializes a pointer to a COPY of the local (locals are SSA register values), so a store through it does not reach `x` — a raw pointer to a local does not alias the local.
-Unsafe path (requires `trusted` + raw pointers, audit-responsibility), but a real bug and the remaining manifestation of the addressability root that #44c worked around.
-Fix: lower locals whose address is taken (or that are assigned through a pointer/place that escapes) into stack allocas so `&`/`&mut`/ `*mut` yield real addresses.
-Tracked:
+[DONE 2026-06-11] Promote address-taken locals to stack allocas.
+      `&mut x`/`&x`/`*mut x` of a local used to materialize a pointer to a COPY (locals were SSA register values), so a store through it did not reach `x`.
+This was the architectural root that #44c (nested places) worked around.
+Fix: `addrOfLocal` (`Concrete/Lower.lean`) promotes a local to a stable stack alloca on first address-take and returns that address;
-      `examples/known_holes/raw_ptr_to_local/` (returns 1 instead of 99) and
-      `scripts/tests/check_raw_ptr_to_local.sh`.
+      `lookupVar`/`setVar` already route reads/writes through promoted allocas, so the pointer aliases the variable and writes before/after the address-take compose correctly.
+Regression-locked by
+      `scripts/tests/check_raw_ptr_to_local.sh` (6 oracles).
+Full suite 1548/0;
+      codegen/nested-write/struct-layout gates unaffected.
     - 44b.
 [OPEN] Fix the adjacent nested-generic struct lowering error surfaced while fixing 44a: the `mod`-wrapped form of a doubly-nested generic struct (`mod m { struct Hold<T>… }` with `Hold<Pair<i64>>`)